Canon 2000D vs 500D

 The side-by-side display below illustrates the physical size and weight of the Canon 2000D and the Canon 500D.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 2000D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 500D is somewhat smaller (3 percent) than the Canon 2000D.
 However, the 500D is markedly heavier (9 percent) than the 2000D.
 In this context, it is worth noting that neither the 2000D nor the 500D are weather-sealed.